jreusser/aural-player/README.md

 ### Notes:

-- Version 4.0 will only support macOS 11.0 (Big Sur) and newer versions, because of its use of newer AppKit APIs.
+- Version 4.0 will only support macOS 11.0 (Big Sur) and newer versions.
 This is to:
   * Take advantage of more recent advancements to the AppKit framework and other features unavailable on older platforms
   * Simplify codebase maintenance
   * Simplify app testing.